facuellarg/balance/readme.md

 ### Architecture

-To this project clean architecture was used aiming to keep easy make changes to it.
+For this project clean architecture was used aiming to keep easy make changes to it.

 ### Pattern design

-For this project was used the pattern design `Dependency Injection` in order to make easy maintain the application and develop  tests.
+For this project was used the pattern design `Dependency Injection`.

 ### Terraform

-Terraform was used in this project to create the cloud architecture and deploy id easily with a single command.
+Terraform was used in this project to create the cloud architecture and deploy it easily with a single command.

 ### Endpoints

-There are two endpoints, one to create and order and other to make a payment and complete the order.
+There are an end point that create the transactions in Dynamo and send the email.
+The URL will be display after you run the Terraform command.

 #### /transactions